-“Without a body, you need to make sure all your other evidence is overwhelming,” Meghan Doyle, a prosecutor familiar with no-body murder cases, tells A&E Real Crime.
+“Without a body, you need to make sure all your other evidence is overwhelming,” Meghan Doyle, a prosecutor familiar with no-body murder cases, tells A&E True Crime.
 Most no-body murder cases that go to trial are based on lengthy investigations and an abundance of strong evidence.

 “The evidence in a solid no-body murder case tends to cluster around what I call the ‘three legs of the stool,'” says Tad DiBiase, a former federal prosecutor and author of the book No-Body Homicide Cases: A Practical Guide to Investigating, Prosecuting and Winning Cases When the Victim is Missing.